SvetlanaKhlobustova50809/get_post_api/README.md

-# description of the server with which we interact with the database
+# Description of the server with which we interact with the database

 The parts of project
 - `app.py ` - server code